matthewj301/site-stalker/README.md

 Note on Twilio: it's free to send yourself text messages, but you will be charged for sending texts to other numbers not registered to your account.

-Note on running this: Podman or Docker should allow you to run this on any OS, but was only tested in Fedora
+Note on running this: Podman or Docker should allow you to run this on any OS, but was only tested in Fedora and RaspberryPiOS

 # Setup Steps
 ## Docker/Podman/Environment